aghoward/cdif/README.md

 short answer is, no. Registrations rely on functions returning `std::any` and `std::unique_ptr` does not comply with the restrictions of `std::any`.
-I simply could not come up with a scheme that would allow me to safely register a `std::unique_ptr` in a safe way while still having some useful-ness.
+I simply could not come up with a scheme that would allow me to safely register a `std::unique_ptr` while still having some useful-ness.

 Only a single implementation can be bound to a given interface.
 I could not come up with a meaningful way of specifying which implementation you would want when resolving an interface which has multiple implementations.
-Perhaps name-based registrations will help with this when they are implemented.
 Note that the side effect of this problem is that any interface which is registered with two or more concrete implementations will have a single registration which is the last implementation that was registered.
+Of course, the exception to this is to register multiple implementations with differing names.

 Most of these registrations result in a new instance of `TService` being created for each call to `Resolve<TService>()`.
 That is the lifetime scope of these